ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 int_of_char : char -> int
 ```

-We can now look at some of the properties which distinguish OCaml from other
+Now look at some of the properties that distinguishes OCaml from other
 languages:

-- OCaml is a strongly statically typed language.
+- OCaml is a strongly statically-typed language.
 This means each expression has
-  a type, and only one type, and it is determined before the program is run.
+  a only one type, and it's determined before the program is run.

 - OCaml uses type inference to work out (infer) the types, so you don't have
   to.
-If you use the OCaml top level, then OCaml will tell you its inferred
+If you use the OCaml toplevel, then OCaml will tell you its inferred
   type for your function.

 - OCaml doesn't do any implicit conversion of types.
 If you want a floating
   point number, you have to write `2.0` because `2` is an integer.
 OCaml does
-  no automatic conversion between int and floats or any other type.
+  no automatic conversion between int and floats, or any other type.
 As a
-  side-effect of type inference in OCaml, functions (including operators) can't
+  side effect of type inference in OCaml, functions (including operators) can't
   have overloaded definitions.

-## Pattern matching
+## Pattern Matching

 Instead of using one or more `if` ... `then` ... `else` ... constructs to make
 choices in OCaml programs, we can use the `match` keyword to match on multiple